LCA-EET/LCA/readme.md

 - Helped Officer Vida by requesting reinforcements on her behalf.

 #### Trial Cutscene
-Depending on CHARNAME’s choices, Corwin will vouch for them during the trial in front of the Flaming Fist headquarters.
+Depending on Gorion's Ward’s choices, Corwin will vouch for them during the trial in front of the Flaming Fist headquarters.

 #### Escape from Avernus
-If CHARNAME is male, and the LCA_Explicit mod is installed, a special cutscene will play after the escape from Avernus.
-Corwin must be in the party, and CHARNAME must be in a romance with her, in order for the cutscene to trigger.
+If Gorion's Ward is male, and the LCA_Explicit mod is installed, a special cutscene will play after the escape from Avernus.
+Corwin must be in the party, and Gorion's Ward must be in a romance with her, in order for the cutscene to trigger.

 #### Miscellaneous
-A number of miscellaneous changes were made to dialogs, particularly the dialogs that occur after CHARNAME is arrested.
+A number of miscellaneous changes were made to dialogs, particularly the dialogs that occur after Gorion's Ward is arrested.

 #### Corwin's Amulet
-If CHARNAME was in a romance with Corwin at the end of SoD, and they were exiled from the city, Imoen will give CHARNAME a letter from Corwin that includes her amulet.
-The amulet grants some saving throw bonuses, but it can only be worn by CHARNAME.
+If Gorion's Ward was in a romance with Corwin at the end of SoD, and they were exiled from the city, Imoen will give Gorion's Ward a letter from Corwin that includes her amulet.
+The amulet grants some saving throw bonuses, but it can only be worn by Gorion's Ward.

 </details>